Skip to main content

 Nutrition in pregnancy

 Pregnancy places significant demands on your body.
-Good nutrition during this time is very important for your health and the health of your developing baby.
+Good nutrition during this time is critical for your health and the health of your developing baby.

 Folate